 This includes any zoning, the planning controls and other property restrictions such as land contamination, level of flooding and bushfire prone land.

 6. Sewer Diagram and Service Location Print

 Sydney Water Certificates provide more information on a property which are needed in the purchasing, development or building of a property.

 - Service Location Print: This diagram shows the pipes and structures on the property and the point of connection to the wastewater system.
 It is used to provide further information about the property pipes.
 They check the point of connection, location of pipes and distance between the existing building and pipes.

 - Sewer Service Diagram: This diagram shows the private sewer pipes on the property.
 They are used to check if the plumbing on the property has been inspected and where the private pipes are crossing the property.

 A conveyancing certificate also referred to as the Section 47 Certificate, it details the current water rate charges remaining on a property.
 This allows for the charges to be allocated accordingly between the owners.

-All these Searches, Certificates and services are available through the triSearch platform, at the industries lowest cost.
-You can book in an obligation-free demonstration at anytime to see how easy the platform is or click here to start searching.
+All these Searches, Certificates and services for your NSW Sale Matter are available through the triSearch platform, at the industries lowest cost.
+You can book a demonstration anytime to see how easy the platform is or click here to start searching.

 You can also Contact Us via the website for any questions.